Nonprofit Organizations and 401(k) Plans

 - A Nonprofit organization must qualify for a 501(c)(3) tax exemption in order to sponsor a 403(b).
 There are many other “501(c) organizations” and only a 501(c)(3) can sponsor a 403(b) plan.
 A 501(c)(6), for example, can have a 401(k) but not a 403(b).
 Football leagues and Chambers of Commerce are 501(c)(6) organizations.

 - 401(k) plans are permitted to have eligibility rules and 403(b) plans, in general, are not.
 The “Universal Availability” laws which permit 403(b) plans to avoid testing deferrals also requires all employees (with limited exceptions) to be eligible to make deferrals in a 403(b) plan.
-A Nonprofit with 150 employees, 60 of which routinely turn over within the first 12 months of employment, should consider a 401(k) plan.
+A Nonprofit with 150 employees, 60 of whom routinely turn over within the first 12 months of employment, should consider a 401(k) plan.
 Use of a 12 month, 1000 hour eligibility for deferral in the 401(k) (not permitted in a 403(b)), would probably spare this employer an expensive audit required for all large plan filers.